-Tolerance leads to dependence and dependence will lead an individual to experience methadone withdrawal symptoms once they stop using methadone, lowers dosage, or miss a dose.
-Since the effects of methadone in the body are intense, an individual might experience a number of unpleasant physical symptoms.
-The half-life of methadone is longer than most opioids so the symptoms might not begin to appear until days 3 or 4 after the last dose.
+Tolerance leads to dependence, and dependence will lead an individual to experience methadone withdrawal symptoms once they stop using methadone, lower the dosage, or miss a dose.
+Since the effects of methadone in the body are intense, an individual might experience unpleasant physical symptoms.
+The half-life of methadone is longer than most opioids so the symptoms might not begin to appear until the third or fourth day after the last dose.

 Unfortunately, methadone withdrawal is a component of addiction and is ultimately unavoidable if you are experiencing the hardships of methadone addiction.

-Methadone addiction also affects the brain in a number of negative ways.
+Methadone addiction also affects the brain adversely.
 First, it attaches to the opioid receptors in the brain and activates them.
 What this means is that an individual who takes a higher dose of methadone can experience euphoric side effects and feel high, especially if they are using other drugs in conjunction with methadone.
 The effects of methadone resemble other opioids such as morphine or heroin, causing an influx of pleasure, drowsiness, and overall contentment.

 Methadone affects the neurotransmitters in the brain ultimately altering the communication between nerve cells.
 This affects the way the brain controls basic functions such as: